Monterrey, Mexico

 Expats, digital nomads and retirees living in Monterrey responded:

 "We were lucky, after visiting dozens of properties, to find one in three days at a good price with everything we were looking for.
 It's 25 minutes drive from the big city, on the National Road.
 It's 2,000 square metres of garden with a currently unoccupied extra 3,000 square metres, contiguous.
 The original owner had a vision so this house is not the usual concrete block structure, it's a reinforced concrete frame, with non-load-bearing walls of adobe and double glazed windows and doors.
 It has a boveda roof.
-A new type of life: in my old age I find this the perfect project because it keeps me active and there's always something to do," remarked one expat in Monterrey.
+A new type of life: in my old age I find this the perfect project because it keeps me active and there's always something to do," commented one expat who moved to Monterrey.

 Connect